Ninnteen/Ninnteen/README.md

 - 🔭 I’m currently working on RPG Games and apps translations ;)
 - 🌱 I’m currently learning PowerShell, C# and Python
 - 💬 Ask me about anything ^^
-- 📫 How to reach me: ninnteen@gmail.com
+- 📫 How to reach me: contact@ninnteen.tv